 GALLERY: The 9 most heartwarming photos of royal mums kissing their children

-Princess Charlotte and Prince George are pupils are Thomas's school in Battersea
+Princess Charlotte and Prince George are pupils at Thomas's school in Battersea

 READ: 7 things you didn't know about Prince William and Kate Middleton's home Kensington Palace